Where Do Guests Stay at a Destination Wedding?

 Others stay nearby.

-How that split looks depends heavily on your guest count, which we break down in our guide to destination wedding guest numbers.
+How that split looks depends heavily on your guest count, which we break down in how many guests you should invite to a destination wedding.

-For a broader view of how different venues handle lodging and guest distribution, our breakdown of the best Adirondack wedding venues adds helpful context.
+For a broader view of how different venues handle lodging and guest distribution, this guide to lakeside wedding venues adds helpful context.

 If guests are staying off-site, transportation becomes important.